-- Avoid Heavy Creams: If you’re prone to milia on the face, consider avoiding heavy, rich creams that might clog your pores, especially around the eye area.
+If you’re prone to milia on the face, try to avoid heavy, rich creams that might clog your pores, especially around the eye area.

-- Avoid Overusing Steroid Creams: if you are using steroid creams, follow the guidelines provided by your healthcare provider and be aware of the potential risk of milia formation.
+If you are using steroid creams, follow the instructions provided by your healthcare provider and be aware of the potential risk of milia formation.

-- Follow Post-Procedure Care Instructions: if you have professional skin treatments, follow the post-care instructions provided by your provider and let them know beforehand if you are prone to milia.
-This will help minimise the risk of secondary milia.
+If you have professional skin treatments, follow the post-care instructions provided by your provider and let them know beforehand if you are prone to milia.
+This will help reduce the risk of secondary milia.

-- Consult a Dermatologist: If you think that you are prone to milia or have concerns about your skin, seek professional medical advice.
-A dermatologist can evaluate your skin and recommend more specific preventive measures tailored to your needs.
+If you think that you are prone to milia or have concerns about your skin, seek professional medical advice.
+A dermatologist can assess your skin and recommend more specific preventive measures tailored to your needs.